highopes/microseg_gui/README.md

 ## Environment

 Required <br>
-* Python 3.4+ <br>
+* Python 3+ <br>
 * ACI and compatible ACI Cobra SDK (e.g. support microsegmentation feature of ACI) <br>
 * All endpoints you want to deploy into sub-EPGs should be pre-configed in the same base EPG which associates to one Bridge Domain.
-It doesn’t care the number of subnets (EPs could belong to one or more subnets). <br>
+It doesn’t care the number of subnets (EPs could belong to one or more subnets) or the type of endpoints (can be VMware or bare metal, other hypervisors have not been validated) . <br>

 Optional
 * AppDynamics 4.3+ with Network Visibility Agents deployed